Ode to Jenkins

 Cycle + Jenkins

-The types of teams that rely on UI tests can potentially benefit even more from continuous testing than teams whose speedy low level tests take mere minutes.
-If a teams UI test take hours to run, kicking that test job off as soon as possible is vital.
-Tools like Jenkins can assure maximum up time on testing by kicking off the job, or multiple jobs in parallel across servers, as soon as any change is made.
+The types of teams that rely on UI tests can potentially benefit even more from continuous testing than teams whose speedy low-level tests take mere minutes.
+If a team’s UI test takes hours to run, kicking that test job off as soon as possible is vital.
+Tools like Jenkins can assure maximum uptime on testing by kicking off the job, or multiple jobs in parallel across servers, as soon as any change is made.

-This need to continuously test at the application level is why Cycle, more specifically Cycle-CLI, has been engineered with continuous testing in mind.
-Running a Feature file, or an entire Playlist of Feature files, is as effortless as a single command to Cycle-CLI.
+This need to continuously test at the application level is why Cycle has been engineered with continuous testing in mind.
+Running a feature file, or an entire playlist of feature files, is as effortless as a single command to Cycle-CLI.
 Configuring these jobs is made simple, as Jenkins automatically knows the success of the execution by checking the exit code when Cycle-CLI completes.

-The introduction of Projects in Cycle 2.2 also provides easy setup and sharing of the settings necessary for consistent execution across machines.
-Running multiple branches or projects on the same box requires no extra configuration as the Cycle project file now live inside the folder alongside any tests.
+The introduction of projects in Cycle 2.2 also provides easy setup and sharing of the settings necessary for consistent execution across machines.
+Running multiple branches or projects on the same box requires no extra configuration as the Cycle project file now lives inside the folder alongside any tests.

 Like any powerful tool, Jenkins requires some initial learning and configuration in order to work optimally testing an application.
 Once the initial groundwork has been laid, the benefits of continuous testing far out weight the initial investment.
 Quick notification of any breaking changes to a project lower the cost of development as problems are found sooner.
 Coupled with Cycle, Jenkins makes running robust UI tests even easier.
 It is no wonder this little automation server has helped redefine the software development process.

 Are you interested in learning more about implementing test automation in your warehouse management system?
 Check out our success stories, more of our blogs, or learn more about the Cycle platform.